 Love reading magazines?
 Try the Library’s new eMagazine collection and read them on your iPad, Android tablet, Mac or PC.
-We’ve selected over 40 popular magazines, including Chicago Magazine, The Economist, Food Network Magazine, Good Housekeeping, Men's Health, Newsweek, US Weekly and more.
+We’ve selected over 40 popular magazines, including Chicago Magazine, Food Network Magazine, Good Housekeeping, Men's Health, Newsweek, US Weekly and more.
 You can read the full-color, cover-to-cover issues as soon as they’re available--no waiting.
 Intrigued?
 To get started, follow the instructions below or click on the link to Recorded Books step-by-step guide.

 Setting up your Account:

 Please follow the directions below or click on this link to access a step-by-step set-up guide provided by Recorded Books.

 In order to access Zinio, you will set up two separate accounts, a Library account and a personal account.
 NOTE: These two accounts must use the same email.
 You may use the same password if you choose.

 - Click here or click on the Zinio button at the top of this page to go to the Library's Zinio page.
 If you are outside of the Library or using your own device, you will be prompted for your Warrenville Library card number and PIN.

 - Create your Library account using the "Create New Account" link in the top right-hand corner of the page.
 You will enter your email address and select a password.

 - When you receive your confirmation email (this may take a few minutes), click the link to confirm your Library account.